nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris uses a night light.
-Not because Chuck Norris is afraid of the dark, but the dark is afraid of Chuck Norris.
+>'Brokeback Mountain' is not just a movie.
+It's also what Chuck Norris calls the pile of dead ninjas in his front yard.
 <!-- /joke -->

-*Last update: Tue, 25 May 2021 16:53:08 GMT*
+*Last update: Tue, 25 May 2021 18:09:35 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)